 As tortillas are heating up, use your favorite method of frying eggs.
 I like mine sunny side up, but you can make them over easy, or even scrambled.

-When eggs are done, it time to bring it all together.
+When eggs are done, it is time to bring it all together.

 And don't forget the hot sauce!

-I have a Homemade Red Beans recipe that you can use for beans from scratch (substitute pinto beans for red beans,) just click here.
+I have a Homemade Pinto Beans recipe that you can use, just click here.

 Pinto beans are typical for Huevos Ranchos, but mashed and refried black beans are just as delicious.